AdobeDocs/commerce-merchant-services.fr-FR/help/live-search/synonyms-type.md

 ## Bonnes pratiques

-Gardez à l’esprit les bonnes pratiques suivantes pour tirer le meilleur parti des synonymes de recherche en direct.
+Gardez à l’esprit les bonnes pratiques suivantes pour tirer le meilleur parti de [!DNL Live Search] synonymes.

 ### Évitez les &quot;mots d’arrêt&quot;

-La recherche en direct filtre les &quot;mots d’arrêt&quot; anglais courants des synonymes, tels que :
+[!DNL Live Search] filtre les mots &quot;stop&quot; anglais courants des synonymes, tels que :

 a, an et sont, en tant que, à, être, mais, par, pour, si, in, into, is, it, no, of, on, or, such, the, they, then, they, this, to, was, will with